d-morrison/IntroStatActivities/_book/12-regression.md

 The response variable name is `W` (wins) and the explanatory variable name is `RD` (run difference).

-2. What inputs should be entered for each of the following to create the simulation?
+2. What inputs should be entered for each of the following to create the simulation to test regression slope?

 \vspace{.5 mm}